Frequently Asked Questions

 What are the Annual Dues?

-The dues may be increasing in 2020 based on the increase in national dues.
-Payment is due at the beginning of the school year.
-Make checks payable to Pack 1313 or pay via the online Pack 1313 store.
+Pack Payment is due at the beginning of the school year.
+Pay via the online Pack 1313 store.

 BSA Membership Dues

 Raingutter Regatta kit